grahamegrieve/ClinicArrivals/documentation/UserGuide.md

 In addition, on a per doctor basis, you can specify that:

 * a doctor does not participate in messaging at all - this is typically used for special slots like nurse prep visits that are in person, and paired with other appointments so there's no poing messaging about them
-* A doctor does not participate in video at all - all appointments are physical  - this is typically used for special slots like nurse visits that must be in person
+* A doctor does not participate in video at all - all appointments are physical  - this is typically used for special slots like nurse visits that must be in person.
+If a doctor is not using video, then a different welcoming message is sent out (CantConsiderTeleHealth)

 ## Performing Initial Configuration